Snow-Shell/servicenow-powershell/Readme.md

 ## Usage
 Download the [latest release](releases/latest) and  extract the .psm1 and .psd1 files to your PowerShell profile directory (i.e. the `Modules` directory under wherever `$profile` points to in your PS console) and run:
-`Import-Module ServiceNow-Module`
+`Import-Module PSServiceNow`
-Once you've done this, all the cmdlets will be at your disposal, you can see a full list using `Get-Command -Module ServiceNow-Module`.
+Once you've done this, all the cmdlets will be at your disposal, you can see a full list using `Get-Command -Module PSServiceNow`.

 ### Example - Retrieving an Incident Containing the Word 'PowerShell'
 ```
-Import-Module ServiceNow-Module
+Import-Module PSServiceNow
 Set-ServiceNowAuth
 Get-ServiceNowIncident -MatchContains @{short_description='PowerShell'}
 ```